CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 1. _Select CSC project, operating system and desktop name_.
 Currently, the only possible operating system is Linux CentOS 7.
 Assigning a descriptive name for a Desktop so that all project members can quickly identify it, later on is good practice.

 2. _Select a desktop from the pre-built options_.
-Based on the computing needs, choose one of the pre-built options (Light, Small, Medium, or Heavy computing).
+Based on the computing needs, choose one of the pre-built options (Small, Medium, or Heavy computation).

 3. _Add external volume (optional)_.
 Each desktop's default disk (or storage) space is 80 GB.
 With this option, you can extend the disk space up to 200 GB, adding an external volume where you can save your files.
 You can add a new volume by selecting the  _Volume size_  and add a name in the field _Volume name_. **It is a good practice to save a copy of your analysis or important file on the volume that can also have a backup function in case the virtual desktop becomes unresponsive.** Note: you can't extend the disk space after you have created the virtual desktop.
 Additional disk space can be requested by writing to servicedesk@csc.fi (subject: Sensitive data).
 You can detach and attach a volume from your virtual desktop.
 This operation corresponds to connecting or disconnecting a hard drive to your laptop and is availale only on desktops created after February 2023.
 For more informations see: [Managing volume and desktops](./sd_desktop.md#managing-volumes-and-virtual-desktops).